ualberta-mueller-group/MCGS/docs/development-notes.md

 and is stored in the move stack.
 - `undo_move` must respect and use the move player color information in the stack.

-# Bounds
+# Bounds (bounds.h)
-`bounds.h` and `bounds.cpp` define functions and types used for finding lower and upper bounds of games.
+Defines functions and types used for finding lower and upper bounds of games.

 - The `bound_scale` enum represents a scale of games on which bounds are found.
 - `bound_t` is a signed integral type representing an index along a bound scale.
 - The functions `get_scale_game()` and `get_inverse_scale_game()` return a new `game` object for a given scale and index along the scale.
-- The `relation` enum denotes how two games are related (i.e. less than, equal to, etc).
+- The `relation` enum, (cgt_basics.h), is used to represent how a game relates to its bounds
 - The `bounds_options` struct specifies a scale and interval on which bounds should be searched for.

 Some scales and their games at select indices are shown in the following table: